Universality in driven open quantum matter: Universality in fermion systems

 \subsection{Topological phase transitions of fermions out of equilibrium: pure vs. mixed states}

 The nonequilibrium analog of ground states of Hamiltonians are \textit{dark states} of Lindbladians: Both scenarios feature pure states, but are prepared by dynamics respecting or violating equilibrium conditions, respectively, as per the discussion in Sec.~\ref{sec:equilibrium-vs-nonequi-steady-states}.
-We have encountered instances of dark states already in Secs. \ref{sec:firstorder} and \ref{sec:ddbose} (see also Appendix~\ref{sec:dark} for a more detailed discussion).
+We have encountered instances of dark states already in Secs.~\ref{sec:firstorder} and \ref{sec:ddbose} (see also Appendix~\ref{sec:dark} for a more detailed discussion).
 These states, represented by a pure density matrix $\hat \rho_D = \ket{D}\bra{D}$, are annihilated by the Lindbladian in Eq.~\eqref{eq:meq}, $\mathcal{L} \hat{\rho}_D = 0$, via satisfying the two conditions

 Here, $l$ is a multi-index, which will be made concrete below; we will consider the case $\hat H =0$ for simplicity.
-Once such a state is reached, time evolution stops and the system becomes stationary; when the dark state is unique and no other stationary solutions exist, the dark state will be reached from an arbitrary initial (and possibly mixed) state (cf.\ Appendix~\ref{sec:dark}).
-This circumstance can be used for state preparation in quantum optics~\cite{Poyatos1996} and many-body physics~\cite{Diehl2008,Verstraete2009}, including for topological states~\cite{diehl2011np}.
-Below we will consider a class of Lindbladians featuring a dark state with such topological properties.
+Once such a state is reached, time evolution stops and the system becomes stationary; when the dark state is unique and no other stationary solutions exist, the dark state will be reached from an arbitrary initial (and possibly mixed) state (see Appendix~\ref{sec:dark}).
+This circumstance can be used for state preparation in quantum optics \cite{Poyatos1996} and many-body physics \cite{Diehl2008,Verstraete2009}, including for topologically ordered states in complex spin systems \cite{Weimer_2010} and symmetry protected topological order of fermions \cite{diehl2011np}.
+Below we will focus on universal aspects of a class of fermionic Lindbladians featuring a dark state with such symmetry protected topological properties.
 Topological phase transitions result from the competition between Lindbladians that stabilize topologically distinct dark states.
 These transitions are nonequilibrium analogs of quantum and classical topological phase transitions, proceeding in pure and mixed states, respectively.